tiredperson4705/tiredperson4705.github.io/blog/Authority.md

 openssl pkcs12 -in administrator_authority.pfx -clcerts -nokeys -out administrator.crt
 ~~~

 It then used a python tool called PassTheCert by AlmondOffSec.
 What they do is they use the files we extracted to "authenticate" and use administrator privileges (most likely because that's the user we requested the certificate for).
 Then we modify the computer we created to have RBCD or delegation rights over the DC.
-Now, because the computer we own has RBCD (delegation) rights, we can impersonate the Administrator user because our "something$" computer is trusted to act on behalf of other users.
+Now, because the computer we own has RBCD (delegation) rights, we can use our "something$" computer to authenticate to a service on behalf of the administrator user.
+This is generally called impersonation.

 ~~~bash
 # This uses the administrator's privilege (presumably) to modify the "something$" computer to have delegation rights.